AdrianAntico/AutoQuant/README.md

 ##### **DummifyDT()**
 Rapidly dichotomize a list of columns in a data table (N+1 columns for N levels using one hot encoding or N columns for N levels otherwise)

+##### **AutoDataPartition()**
+This function is designed to achieve a few things that standard data partitioning processes or functions don't handle.
+First, you can choose to build any number of partitioned data set beyond the standard train, validate, and test data sets.
+Second, you can choose between random sampling to split your data or you can choose a time-based partitioning.
+Third, for the random partitioning, you can specify stratification columns in your data to stratify by in order to ensure a proper split amongst your categorical features (E.g. think MultiClass targets).
+Lastly, it's 100% data.table so it will run fast and with low memory overhead.
 </p>
 </details>